The Global Agriculture Community Stands in Solidarity with Ukraine

 Ukraine did nothing to deserve this fate.
 Since the end of the Cold War and the breakup of the Soviet Union, we have strived to live in peace and harmony with the wider community of nations.
 We have sought to develop a civilized democracy.
 Although we have a long way to go, we have made big progress.

 I’ve tried to do my part.
-En tant qu'agriculteur, bien sûr, I’m far removed from the halls of power.
+As a farmer, of course, I’m far removed from the halls of power.
 I don’t practice statesmanship or conduct diplomacy.

-In an agricultural nation like Ukraine, pourtant, my job is to feed my country and the world.
+In an agricultural nation like Ukraine, however, my job is to feed my country and the world.

-Sur notre ferme, we milk 2,000 dairy cows every day.
-In our fields we grow wheat, orge, canola, et plus.
+On our farm, we milk 2,000 dairy cows every day.
+In our fields we grow wheat, barley, canola, and more.
 It may be winter, but the fertilizing season has started, as we apply nitrogen to our fields.
 Planting usually begins by the end of March or the beginning of April.

 I don’t know if any of this will be possible this year.
 I don’t know what the next hour holds for us, let alone tomorrow or next week or next month.